lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Upon receiving message_3, the Responder transitions from WAIT_M3 to RCVD_M3.
 If a processing error occurs on message_3, the Responder transitions from RCVD_M3 to ABORTED.
 In case of successful processing of message_3, the Responder transitions from RCVD_M3 to COMPLETED (="VRFD_M3").

 If the application profile includes message_4, the Responder prepares and processes message_4 for sending.
 If any processing error is encountered, the Responder transitions from COMPLETED to ABORTED.

-If not, message_4 is successfully sent and the Responder transitions from COMPLETED to PERSISTED.
+If message_4 is successfully sent, or if the application profile does not include message_4, the Responder transitions from COMPLETED to PERSISTED.

 ~~~~~~~~~~~~~~~~~~~~~~~